Introduction to Angular 2 (or any higher version) Framework

 Performance Improvements in Angular Application:

-The Angular 2 (or higher versions) Framework is five times faster than the Angular JS Framework.
-The reason for this is, it has faster initial loading, improved a lot on rendering time and provides a great deal of change detection.
-Angular 2 not only just improve the performance, but it also has improved the Dependency injection mechanism, modularity, and also provides great testability to test the Angular applications.
+According to the Angular Team, the Angular 2 (or higher versions) Framework is five times faster than the Angular JS Framework.
+The reason for this is, it has faster initial loading, improved a lot on rendering time, and provides a great deal of change detection.
+Angular 2 not only just improve the performance, but also has improved dependency injection mechanism, modularity, and also provides great testability to test the Angular applications.
 If you are confused at the moment, then don’t worry, we will discuss all these features in greater detail in our upcoming articles.

 Component-Based Development in Angular Application: